A Career of Public Influence

 Not since 1860 have the Democrats so fanatically refused to accept the result of a free election.
 That year, their target was Lincoln.
 They smeared him.
 They went to war to defeat him.
 In the end, they assassinated him.
 Now the target of the Democrats is President Trump and his supporters.
 The Left calls them racists, white supremacists and fascists.
 These charges are used to justify driving Trump from office and discrediting the right “by any means necessary.”
 Death of a Nation uses stunning historical recreations and a searching examination of fascism and white supremacy to cuts through progressive big lies and expose hidden history and explosive truths.

-United States of Socialism is available for pre-order today.
+United States of Socialism is available now.

 A History of Leading Civic Discussion